blastbeatsandcode/colors-app/README.md

 The hexidecimal values are obtained by taking each individual integer given for the RGB values and calling `Integer.toHexString()` which, when combined together gives us the complete hexidecimal representation for the new random color.

-This activity uses all default android widgets and elements so it can be built without using our soon-to-be-defined custom view.
-Splitting these funcitons up into the bite-sized snippets they are makes the activity code behind much easier to read.

 ## DrawingActivity (User Drawing on Screen)
 <img src="images/scrn_03.png" align="right">